scikit-learn-contrib/scikit-dimension/README.md

 scikit-dimension is a (work-in-progress /!\\) Python module for intrinsic dimension estimation built according to the [scikit-learn](https://github.com/scikit-learn/scikit-learn) API and distributed under the 3-Clause BSD license.

+Please refer to the [documentation](https://scikit-dimension.readthedocs.io) for detailed API, examples and references

 ### Installation

 Using pip: